apache/mesos/docs/fetcher.md

 ```

 The fetcher will pick up these environment variable settings since the utility
-program `mesos-fetcher` which it employs is a child of mesos-slave.
+program `mesos-fetcher` which it employs is a child of mesos-agent.

 For more details, please check the
 [libcurl manual](http://curl.haxx.se/libcurl/c/libcurl-tutorial.html).

-## Slave flags
+## Agent flags

 It is highly recommended to set these flags explicitly to values other than
 their defaults or to not use the fetcher cache in production.